lkalliance/Shelf-Life/README.md

 <img src="./Assets/shelf-life-screenshot-2.png" style="float: right; margin-left: 12px;" width=250 />

 Upon logging in, the user has two pages with which to interact with their library: a Bookcase page, and a Book List page.
 For a new account, both their bookcase and book list will be empty.
 Add a book to your library by clicking the "Add Book" link in the navbar.
 It will spawn a modal that includes a search field.
 Search for a title, author, or other keyword to generate a list of results.
-Click on any result to expose a form to assign various properties to the book: height, thickness, color, style, your personal rating, and any note or review to attach.
+Click on any result to expose a form to assign various properties to the book: height, thickness, color, style, your personal rating, any note or review to attach, and an audiobook flag.
+As they adjust the appearance of the book for the bookshelf, the user will get a live preview of what the volume will look like.
 Click to save the book, and it will appear both on the Book List page, and also in an "unshelved" area below the shelves on the Bookcase page.

 Each shelf of the bookcase has two "stacks": one on the left, and one on the right.
 The user can rearrange their books to their heart's content by dragging and dropping on their bookcase.
 Shelve books from unshelved, rearrange books along a shelf, move them from one side of a shelf to the other, or move them from shelf to shelf.